Jonah 4

 - Luke 19:10For the Son of man is come to seek and to save that which was lost.The compassion behind God's closing question (v.
 11) - the deliberate seeking of the lost.

 - Ezekiel 33:11I have no pleasure in the death of the wicked; but that the wicked turn from his way and live.The heart behind the sparing of Nineveh (v.
-11) - God’s own delight in the repentance of the wicked, not their ruin.
+11) - God's own delight in the repentance of the wicked and their turning to life.